Furosemide: Horses

 Furosemide is injected either intramuscularly or intravenously, usually 0.5-1.0 mg/kg twice/day, although less before a horse is raced.
 As with many diuretics, it can cause dehydration and electrolyte imbalance, including loss of potassium, calcium, sodium, and magnesium.
 Excessive use of furosemide will most likely lead to a metabolic alkalosis due to hypochloremia and hypokalemia.
 The drug should, therefore, not be used in horses that are dehydrated or experiencing kidney failure.
 It should be used with caution in horses with liver problems or electrolyte abnormalities.
 Overdose may lead to dehydration, change in drinking patterns and urination, seizures, gastrointestinal problems, kidney damage, lethargy, collapse, and coma.

-Furosemide should be used with caution when combined with corticosteroids (as this increases the risk of electrolyte imbalance), aminoglycoside antibiotics (increases risk of kidney or ear damage), and trimethoprim sulfa (causes decreased platelet count).
-It may also cause interactions with anesthetics, so its use should be related to the veterinarian if the animal is going into surgery, and it decreases the kidneys' ability to excrete aspirin, so dosages will need to be adjusted if combined with that drug.
+Furosemide should be used with caution when combined with corticosteroids (as this increases the risk of electrolyte imbalance), aminoglycoside antibiotics (increases the risk of kidney or ear damage), and trimethoprim sulfa (causes decreased platelet count).
+It may also cause interactions with anesthetics, so its use should be related to the veterinarian if the animal is going into surgery, it decreases the kidneys' ability to excrete aspirin, so dosages will need to be adjusted if combined with that drug.

 Furosemide may increase the risk of digoxin toxicity due to hypokalemia.

-The drug is best not used during pregnancy or in a lactating mare, as it has been shown to be passed through the placenta and milk in studies with other species.
-It should not be used in horses with pituitary pars intermedia dysfunction (Cushings).
+It is recommended that furosemide not be used during pregnancy or in a lactating mare, as it is passed through the placenta and milk in studies with other species.
+It should not be used in horses with pituitary pars intermedia dysfunction (Equine Cushing's Disease).

 Furosemide is detectable in urine 36–72 hours following injection.
 Its use is restricted by most equestrian organizations.

-In April 2019, it was announced that Lasix would be banned from use at US racetracks within 24 hours of a horse racing starting in 2021.
+US major racetracks ban the use of furosemide on race days.